jsosulski/co2-monitor/README.md

 [airco2ntrol-mini](https://www.tfa-dostmann.de/produkt/co2-monitor-airco2ntrol-mini-31-5006/) by tfa.
 Interestingly the tfa device doesn't even advertise the capability to read out anything from the usb port.

+If at some point I figure out how to have an ESP32-S3 act as a USB-HID host using Rust, I might also add a program that reads out the sensor using the esp32 and publishes it somewhere over the ~rainbow~ wifi.

 ## CLI usage

 The CLI works on linux, for other OSes YMMV.
 It logs approx every 5 seconds the latest co2 and temperature readings to